341094-sys/DBMS-HMS-Section-B/README.md

-DBMS Term Project

-(Apollo Hospital)

-Submitted to: Prof. Ashok Harnal

-Submitted by:

-Section B

-Palakolanu Sai Moneesh-341092

-Ananya Deepankar-341112

-Prachi Agarwal-341094

-Hospital Management System
+ Hospital Management System – DBMS Project

-A structured database system designed to efficiently manage hospital operations, including patient records, doctor details, appointments, treatments, billing, and administrative workflows.
+This project represents a structured database model designed to manage and streamline key hospital operations.
+It demonstrates core DBMS concepts such as entity–relationship modeling, normalization, and relational integrity.

-Overview
+📌Project Overview

-The Hospital Management System (HMS) database aims to streamline and digitize core operations of a hospital.
+The Hospital Management System (HMS) aims to organize hospital data efficiently, reduce redundancy, and provide a centralized system for managing patients, doctors, appointments, treatments, rooms, and billing.
-It follows standard DBMS principles, includes normalized tables, and is built using SQL.
-The project demonstrates complete database lifecycle design: requirement analysis → ER diagram → schema creation → data population → query execution.

-Project Objectives

-To model a real-world hospital system using entity–relationship principles.

-To maintain accurate, reliable, and normalized medical records.

-To enable efficient retrieval of information through SQL queries.

-To ensure data integrity through primary/foreign key constraints.
+The design supports easy retrieval, updates, and analysis of hospital information.

+Key Features

+Comprehensive patient and doctor records

+Appointment scheduling between patients and doctors

+Complete treatment history and diagnosis tracking

+Room/ward management with availability status

+Billing structure covering treatment, medicine, and room charges

+Clear primary–foreign key relationships ensuring data integrity

+Well-normalized tables for performance and consistency

+ER Diagram – Explained

+The ER diagram consists of major entities and their interactions:

+Entities

+Patient: Stores personal and medical information

+Doctor: Contains doctor profiles and specialization

+Appointment: Represents scheduled visits between patients and doctors

+Treatment: Stores diagnosis details, medications, and treatment dates

+Room: Manages room type, status, and patient assignment

+Billing: Records service costs and payment details

 Relationships

+A patient can have multiple appointments and treatments.

-One doctor → many appointments
+A doctor can attend many appointments and provide multiple treatments.

-One patient → many reports

-One patient → many treatments

-One department → many doctors

-One room → allocated to one patient at a time
+Billing is associated with each patient, with the possibility of multiple bills.

+Rooms may be assigned to patients when occupied (optional 1:1 relationship).

+The design ensures smooth data flow and clear linkages across hospital activities.